-Large language models (LLMs) are foundational models that are pre-trained on internet-scale data [5], [33], [32], [9], [45] and have demonstrated impressive results in various fields, such as natural language processing [29], [28], computer vision [31], and code generation [7].
-Recently, building upon the success of LLMs, there is a surging interest in utilizing LLMs for embodied agents [1], [46], aiming to harness the power of foundation models in the physical world [2].
-Towards this goal, significant progress has been made in the form of robot foundation models [4], [3], [10].
-However, such foundation models have to be specifically trained on large-scale robot-specific data that is not as easily available as textual data.
+Large language models (LLMs) pre-trained on internetscale data [5], [32], [31], [9], [44] have demonstrated impressive results in various fields, e.g., natural language processing [28], [27], computer vision [30], code generation [7], etc. Building upon the success of LLMs, there is a surging interest in utilizing LLMs for embodied agents [1], [45], aiming to harness the power of foundation models in the physical world [2].
+Towards this goal, significant progress has been made [4], [3], [10].
+However, there are some remaining challenges.
+1) Even though LLMs are trained with broad data at scale, the dataset does not incorporate data from the physical world, making it challenging to ground LLMs in robot control.
+2) While foundation models have been widely used in a pre-training and fine-tuning paradigm for robotics applications, there could be a paradigm shift to few-shot learning in light of the progress of the natural language field [5].
+3) Most recent language-guided robot control research showcases mainly quasi-static robot motions.
+It remains uncertain whether LLMs can generate dynamic robot behaviors without a low-level controller interface or without relying on predefined motion primitives.